 Some of you may have noticed that recently I’ve become very open about my opinion on marijuana legalization.
 I thought I might take this time to briefly go over my reasonings.

-Back in May, I added a service known as Sensory deprivation therapy to my practice, I became very intrigued with the mind altering affects floating could have on a person, specifically the affects on brain waves.
+compounds found in the cannabis plant have been used for medicine dating back 1000's of years as a medicinal herbal remedy.
+With growing research and countless anecdotal reports, cannabis is becoming widely accepted as a pain control with its antioxidants and neuroprotectant features, it's no wonder the U.S government holds a patent on those very same medicinal properties.
+Back in May, I added a service known as Sensory reduction therapy to my practice, I became very intrigued with the mind stimulating affects floating could have on a person, specifically the affects on brain waves.
 When placed in a deprived area of all sensory inputs, your brain then creates its own.
 This can be a phenomenal tool in healing ones-self.
 It also gives you the potential to reach new subconscious domains.
 Cannabis can have very similar effects to deprivation therapy, which has been noted to affect the Theta brain wave state used for meditation, intuition and memory.
 Cannabis has been known to effect more on a Alpha brain wave state which is used for relaxation, visualization and creativity.

 In September of last year, I attended a brain conference and be became even more fascinated with the brain health, including diet, exercises and the rehabilitation of it.